brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Drop TYPO3 7.6 support.
     - [Change] Moved the return type retrieval by reflection to the declaration analysis classes.
     - [Change] Moved the parameter analysis to the declaration analysis classes.
+    - [Change] Empty configuration sections are not rendered anymore.
+    - [Change] Always allow a none rendering of configuration settings.

 4.1.5
     - [Feature] Aimeos 2022 support